citrix-openstack/boxes/README.md

 Get the IP of your DevstackDomU
 ===============================
-If you installed devstack on your xenserver, you can use this script to get the IP of that machine:
+If you installed devstack on your xenserver, you can use this script to get the IP of that machine.
+For more information, see:

-    get_devstack_domu_ip root rootpassword yourxenserver.yourdomain
+    get_devstack_domu_ip -h